 The Ostrava Declaration emphasizes the key problems and urges the government to deal with them: a reliable measuring system of air quality, public access to data, implementation of EU standards to reduce pollution, public participation in decision-making and enforcement of the law.
 No public funding should be approved for environmentally harmful industries.
 The document also calls for the use of double standards of multinational corporations in different parts of the world, such as the steel giant ArcelorMittal operating in six out of eight countries represented at the conference.
 (2)

 The document also appeals to organizations and citizens of the region.
-"We urge the civil society organizations to pay attention to the topic of air pollution, enforce the access to information, and public participation in decision-making on the topic," Tamara Kharchylava, a lawyer from Kyiv based in NGO Ecoaction, concludes.
+"We urge the civil society organizations to pay attention to the topic of air pollution, enforce the access to information, and have public participation in decision-making on the topic," concludes Tamara Kharchylava, a lawyer from the Kyiv based NGO Ecoaction.
 Participants also expressed their concerns over the increasing number of environmental activists.

 The City Council member of Mariupol, Ukraine, Maksym Borodin reminds that, "in spite of arriving from different cities, regions and countries, we have many things in common regarding air pollution."
 (3)